Pain Relief for Arthritis

 Our physical therapist will get to know your arthritis in as much detail as possible before recommending a physical therapy program.
 Once we understand the underlying cause of your arthritis, and exactly how that arthritis is affecting your quality of life, we can devise a personalized treatment regimen which may include:

 - Exercise – The Arthritis Foundation heartily recommends physical therapy exercises for osteoarthritis; this approach can also prove invaluable for rheumatoid arthritis.
 Depending on the severity of your condition, we may prescribe underwater exercises, passive range of motion exercises, strengthening exercises to stabilize the joints, and/or light aerobic exercise to get the blood flowing and boost your cardiovascular wellness.

 - Soft tissue therapies – Manual therapy techniques such as Swedish massage therapy or deep tissue therapy can do a great deal to relieve arthritis pain, stiffness, and inflammation.
 Low-level laser therapy, electrical muscle stimulation, ultrasound, and other soft tissue therapies can also help.

 - Dietary and lifestyle changes – Our physical therapist can recommend specific strategies to get your weight down, improve your nutritional balance, and adopt a more joint-healthy lifestyle.

 Put yourself on the natural, healthy path to arthritis relief.
-Contact Recovery Physical Therapy today to schedule your initial appointment.
+Contact Us Today at New York, Glendale, Broadway, Larchmont, Midtown, Upper East Side, NY & Millburn, NJ Centers to schedule your initial appointment.